We dig deep into the joyful benefits of handstands! Get an email when we post something new. Subscribe here.

 It seems a little odd that a static exercise such as a headstand or a handstand can do so much, don’t you think?

 The secret is in maintaining your balance, and that’s where the tiny, controlled adjustments needed to keep you from falling over really shine.

 Being upside down, and staying there for any length of time, means that your arms and shoulders are doing the work that your legs do every day.
 Carrying the entire weight of your body is no mean feat and can be pretty tiring.
 But we know that when your muscles are shaking, they’re growing, and that’s how we know it’s working.

-To prevent you from falling on your head, your core is going to be working overtime to stabilise you while you are in handstand pose.
-That means engaging all the relevant players from your abs to your hip flexors, inner thighs and of course, your spinal muscles.
+To prevent you from falling on your head, your core is going to be working overtime to stabilise you while you are in a handstand posture.
+That means engaging all the relevant players from your abs to your hip flexors, inner thighs and of course, your spinal core.

 Lower body benefits

 It’s not just our arms and shoulders doing all the heavy lifting.
 When we’re prepping to go into a handstand, we’ll have to kick up with our legs which work our thighs, calves and the old buttocks area.